EmilyXu0427/UBC_Students_Performance_Tracking_System/README.md

 ✅ Load previously saved data into system when the user start the app <br>
 ✅ User can enter student's information, such as StudentID, and student's grades of project, midterm exam & final exam <br>
-✅ Total grade and total performance (A, B, C, D, F) are calculated based on the provided grades.<br>
+✅ Total grade and final performance (A, B, C, D, F) are calculated based on the provided grades.<br>
 ✅ Professor can use this app to add, find, and delete students (using StudentID) from the list.<br>
 ✅ Provide options for user to save the changes or not when exit the app<br>
 ✅ Print event log to the console after exit<br>